 - Even the most potent cannabis is far less harmful than alcohol.
-The Centers for Disease Control and Prevention (CDC) attributes about 35,000 deaths per year in the U.S. to alcohol use alone, including hundreds from overdoses.
-It attributes zero to cannabis, and there has never been a fatal cannabis overdose in history.[56]
-"You can die binge-drinking minutes after you've been exposed to alcohol.
-That isn't going to happen with marijuana," according to Ruben Baler, a health scientist at the National Institute on Drug Abuse (NIDA).[57] - Like alcohol, there are more potent and less potent types of cannabis, and regulating cannabis will ensure consumers know what they are getting.
+The federal government attributes more than 100,000 deaths per year in the U.S. to alcohol use alone, including more than 2,000 from overdoses.54 It attributes zero to cannabis, and there has never been a fatal cannabis overdose in history.55 "You can die binge-drinking minutes after you've been exposed to alcohol.
+That isn't going to happen with marijuana," according to Ruben Baler, a health scientist at the National Institute on Drug Abuse (NIDA).56 - Like alcohol, there are more potent and less potent types of cannabis, and regulating cannabis will ensure consumers know what they are getting.
 Some people prefer to have a cocktail instead of a beer, and as a result, they know to drink less of it.
 By regulating cannabis like alcohol, we can ensure it is packaged and labeled properly.
-It would be unthinkable to sell beer and tequila side-by-side without having them labeled so people know one is far stronger than the other. - If cannabis concentrates are banned, they will end up being produced and sold in the same underground market we are trying to eliminate.
-We should ensure these products are being produced safely and responsibly by licensed businesses in appropriate locations.
+It would be crazy to sell beer and tequila side-by-side without having them labeled so people know one is far stronger than the other.